Kennifu/Music-Rush/readme.md

+**DISCLAIMER: This is my first coding project, created in December 2019.
+The game may not be optimized, and looking back on it, there are a lot of changes to be made.
+However, I do hope that you enjoy looking through this project!**

 **Project Name**: Music Rush

 **Description**: An interactive rhythm game that uses any .wav file to generate a playable map that corresponds with the beats and pitches of the song.